CNAG-Biomedical-Informatics/pheno-ranker/docs/faq.md

     This command will generate a set of intermediate files, and the one you'll need for queries is `my_export_data.ref_binary_hash.json`.

-    To convert the JSON data to CSV, you can use various methods, but we recommend using the `jq` tool:
+    To convert the `JSON` data to `CSV`, you can use various methods, but we recommend using the `jq` tool:

     ```bash
     jq -r 'to_entries[] | [.key, .value.binary_digit_string] | @csv' < my_export_data.ref_binary_hash.json | awk 'BEGIN {print "id,binary_digit_string"}{print}' > output.csv